 Coughs caused by colds due to viruses can last weeks, especially if a child has one cold right after another.
-Asthma, allergies, or a chronic infection in the sinuses or airways also might cause persistent coughs.
-If the cough lasts for 3 weeks, call your doctor.
+Asthma, allergies, or a chronic infection in the sinuses or airways also might cause lasting coughs.
+If your child still has a cough after 3 weeks, call your doctor.

 - has trouble breathing or is working hard to breathe